 - Jimmy Ringo in The Gunfighter.

-- Three Ten To Yuma had Ben Wade one of the two main characters in the film show that his reputation as a formidable gun fighter is well earned.
+- 3:10 to Yuma had Ben Wade one of the two main characters in the film show that his reputation as a formidable gun fighter is well earned.
 In the ending he shoots all 6 bullets out of his revolver before any of his gang members can even so much as breath in his direction let alone react to him.
 What makes it even more amazing is that he doesn't fan the hammer of his revolver with his other hand, this quick draw is done with just one hand.

 - The American-West obsessed villains in Quigley Down Under actively practice this, and in the end force Quigley (who is a real American marksman, but a sniper specialist who insists he never had much use for a pistol) into one of these at the end.
 He still drops them all before any of them get a shot out.